mikado2005/iOSSDK/README.md

 For additional information, please see the [TheoremReach iOS SDK Integration](https://theoremreach.com/docs/ios).

 ## v3.1.5
-- Updated to WKWebView framework for improved speed and responsiveness
+- New Debug Mode for easier integration and callback troubleshooting!
-- Introduced refresh button and updated UI
-- Better handling of page loading errors
+- General bug fixing

 #### Cocoapods: